mwrnd/innova2_flex_xcku15p_notes/debug_notes/README.md

 ![FPGA-to-CX5 I2C Pins D1 D2](img/Innova2_RevA2_FPGA-to-CX5_I2C_D1_D2.jpg)

-I traced the signals to test points on the opposite side of the board and soldered some wires so that I can capture the I2C bus data.
+I traced the signals to test points on the opposite side of the board and soldered some wires to them so that I can capture the I2C bus data.
+I also soldered a 0.1" header across a 3.3V capacitor for access to an associated power supply.

 ![FPGA-to-CX5 I2C Pins Tap](img/Innova2_RevA2_FPGA-to-CX5_I2C_Tap.jpg)